rivethealth/denorm/README.md

 - Supports complex SQL features and expressions
 - Configurable consistency

-## Example
+## Examples

-Consider a database of books.
+The following examples use a database of books.

 <details>
 <summary>DDL</summary>